John Kelly defends James Mattis after Trump rebuke: 'The president did not fire him'

 Some GOP lawmakers have come out in support of Mattis’ article.

-Republican Lisa Murkowski from Arkansas said that she was “struggling” to support Trump in his upcoming election because of how he handled the recent protests after the death of George Floyd.
+Republican Lisa Murkowski from Alaska said that she was “struggling” to support Trump in his upcoming election because of how he handled the recent protests after the death of George Floyd.
 Murkowski told reporters Thursday she thought Mattis’ “words were true and honest and necessary and overdue.”

 “Jim Mattis is an honorable man,” Kelly said Wednesday, after highlighting why Mattis left office.